mgoellnitz/dinistiq/README.md

 } // Test
 ```

-Make this portion of the classpath as small as ever possible or point to some invented and thus empty package.
+Make this portion of the classpath as small as ever possible or point to some invented and thus empty package, if you want to avoid scanning.

-After this you can ask dinistiq for instances of the components it created and injected.
+After this step you can ask dinistiq for instances of the components it created and injected.

 ```Java
 public class Test  {